nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/01_Telos.md

     - You're wrong.
 I'm no Jedi.
     - We're in a TSF station.
 How do you expect to get away with this?
     - Let's get this over with.
+- Energy shield! -> can't!!
+No stuff :D (SAVE for items spwans)
 - Grenn comes
     - **Impressive.
 You allowed an assassin to infiltrate your ranks.**
     - How did he manage to sneak in here?